County Fair Guide

 Est. 1852September

 The Allentown Fair is one of Pennsylvania's largest and most attended county fairs, a six-day early-September celebration in the heart of the Lehigh Valley drawing hundreds of thousands of visitors to its grandstand concerts and sprawling midway.
-Dating to 1852, it is one of Pennsylvania's oldest and most enduring agricultural fair traditions.
+With roots going back to 1852, it's among Pennsylvania's oldest continuously held fairs.

 4. 4